Basamasa/speedOfSound/README.md

 # Sound of speed
-An feedback metronome app for target heart rate zone developed on Apple Watch and iPhone using Swift and SwiftUI.
-The application is for studying the influence of metronome sound on keeping the heart rate zone when running using a feedback application.
+A feedback metronome app for heart rate target zone, developed for Apple Watch and iPhone with Swift and SwiftUI.
+The application is used to study the influence of the metronome sound on keeping the heart rate zone while running with a feedback application.

 ## Why is it important?
-Target heart rate zone is an important method for professional athlete to avoid training too hard and recover faster and many other benefits.
-Metronome is also a widely used tool for runners to quicken runner’s cadence so the runner will require less leg power to run and use more gravity, core and upper body instead.
-So for sport study, we think it’s important to know if the metronome can help keep the runner’s heart rate zone more steady.
+Target heart rate zone is an important method for professional athletes to avoid training too hard and recover faster, as well as many other benefits.
+The metronome is also a widely used tool for runners to speed up the runner's cadence, so that the runner needs less leg power to run and can use more gravity, trunk and upper body instead.
+So, for the sports study, it is important to know whether the metronome can help keep the runner's heart rate zone more constant.

 ## Study Methods
-We will monitor runner’s heart rate while they are running using a smart-watch.
-And we will use a mobile app to give runners feedback if the runner is out of target heart rate zone.
-And the mobile app should also have metronome feedback ability additional to normal feedback(Notification).
+We will monitor the runners' heart rate during the race with Apple Watch.
+And we will use an watchOS app to give feedback to runners when the runner is outside the target heart rate zone.
+The mobile app should be able to give metronome feedback in addition to the normal feedback from watchOS app (notification).
-We will first test using the normal feedback(Notification) without metronome to see the effect of the app for controlling the runner to stay in target hear rate zone, then we will test using both normal feedback(Notification) and metronome to see the difference from the first experiment.
+We will first test the normal feedback (notification) without metronome to see how the app makes the runner stay in the target heart rate zone, then we will use both the normal feedback (notification) and metronome to see the difference from the first experiment.

 <img src="https://user-images.githubusercontent.com/25714024/190269830-171c1caf-835a-48e6-ac4c-4f710c8d0737.png" width="550">
 </p>